-Some couples even resort to online web searches, however the credibility of an online source if always questionable and you might need to enquire more before you select a therapist after an online search.
+Some couples even resort to online web searches, however, the credibility of an online source is always questionable and you might need to inquire more before you select a therapist after an online search.

 2. Choose a counselor with the right qualifications

 How to pick a marriage counselor when you are facing distress in your marital life.
 Well, the answer is simple.
-Not all titled counselors are professionally trained counselor or even trained marriage counselors.
+Not all titled counselors are professionally trained counselors or even trained marriage counselors.

 When choosing a marriage counselor do not be afraid to ask the potential counselor about his or her professional qualifications.
 This will be easy to prove with documentation or online references.

 In addition to professional training, ask about professional experience.
 Depending on the gravity of the marital issues, you may want to consider a counselor with a significant amount of years of experience, over one that is new to the profession.

 Check online for client reviews and other indications that your potential marriage counselor will be the right fit.